SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 ## Feature overview

-Asyngular lets you to consume data and events by iterating over asynchrounous streams.
+SocketCluster lets you to consume data and events by iterating over asynchrounous streams.
 The socket object (`AGServerSocket`) is composed of the following main streams (and substreams):

 - Inbound stream